Learn how to keep your accounts, customers, and suppliers organised.

 Keep in mind, merging supplier profiles is permanent.
 You can't undo this later on.

-- Go to the Expenses menu.
+- Go to Expenses and select Suppliers.

 - Find and open the supplier profile you want to keep.
 Then select Edit.